Fife Folklore Archives

 Folk Collection 38b -- OK Espanol Utah's Spanish-language newspaper.
 (Formerly titled El Observador de Utah).

 Folk Collection 39 -- FolkBistro is a series of podcasts exploring folklore topics, such as interviews with visiting scholars, fresh student fieldwork, selections from the Fife Folklore Archives and folklore pedagogy.
 FolkBistro is a production of Utah State University's Merrill-Cazier Library in partnership with the USU Folklore Program.
+There is a robust digital collection.

 Folk Collection 40 -- Peggy Seeger Folk Song Collection.
 The Collection consists of published books from prolific folk song collectors and singers Peggy Seeger and Ewan MacColl.